7 Symptoms of Low Sperm Count in Males

 The fewer or low sperm presence denotes low sperm count than normally is in the semen (fluid) you release in an orgasm episode.
 Oligospermia, pronounced as (ol-ih-go-SPUR-me-uh), is an additional title for low sperm count.
 Nil count of sperm is called azoospermia.
 Under fifteen million sperm in each ml of semen shows that the sperm concentration is less than the average concentration.

 The potential that your single sperm may fertilize your spouse’s egg and causes pregnancy is far less when your sperm count is not adequate.
 However, a significant number of men with low sperm counts can still have a kid.

 - When sperm concentration, which is sperm count per milliliter of semen, is below average

 - Sperm Motility, which is the percentage of sperm that are actively swimming, is low.

 - Sperm Morphology, which is the shape of the sperm, is deformed.

 Low sperm count is considered present in men if either of these conditions is present, which is becoming quite familiar over the years.

-When the low sperm count is caused by an underlying condition like hormone imbalance, testicular issue, chromosomal abnormality, or blockage, there may be other symptoms related to the situation, like:
+When the low sperm count is caused by an underlying condition like hormone imbalance, testicular issue, chromosomal abnormality, or blockage, There may be other signs of low sperm count are:

 A man with a low sperm count may have a low sex drive.
 Low sperm count or Oligospermia decreases the odds of sperm fertilizing a woman’s eggs, leading to pregnancy.
 Some men with Oligospermia may not face any problem with conception; others may require more attempts to conceive naturally.